Mandypick/mysql2-migrations/README.md

 - This package must be used with MODULE TYPE IMPORT AND FROM
 - Set config on package.json "type": "module"
-- NO compatible with MODULE EXPORT AND REQUIRE
+- NO compatible with MODULE.EXPORT AND REQUIRE
 - Due to various reasons between permissions and compatibility this package does NOT work on Linux, I am very sorry.

 # 🧠 Configuration